shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-discovery/tutorial.md

 ## Sub-step with **MaxQuant**
-MaxQuant is a MS-based proteomics platform that is capable of processing raw data and provides improved mass precision and high precursor mass accuracy (HPMA), which resulted in increased protein identification and more in-depth proteomic analysis **(tool info)**.
+MaxQuant is an MS-based proteomics platform that is capable of processing raw data and provides improved mass precision and high precursor mass accuracy (HPMA), which resulted in increased protein identification and more in-depth proteomic analysis **(tool info)**.
 Raw MS/MS spectra will be searched against the reduced MetaNovo-generated database (~21.2k sequences).

 > <hands-on-title> Peptide discovery using MaxQuant </hands-on-title>
 >